SK1Y101/sk1y101.github.io/_pages/biography.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
-description: A short history of me!
+description: A short history of me, in timeline form!
 nav: true
 ---